RAI-SCC/torch_blue/paper/paper.md

 primary machine learning users.

-`torch_bayesian` sacrifices this extreme flexibility to allow nearly fully automating VI with reparametrization (Bayes by Backprop).
-The ability to use multiple independent sampling dimensions is sacrificed to fully automate it in the outermost instance of th new base class `VIModule`, which captures the optional keyword argument `samples` specifying the number of samples.
+`torch_bayesian` sacrifices this extreme flexibility to allow nearly fully automating VI with reparametrization (Bayes by Backprop) [@blundell15bbb].
+The ability to use multiple independent sampling dimensions is sacrificed to fully automate it in the outermost instance of the new base class `VIModule`, which captures the optional keyword argument `samples` specifying the number of samples.
 The log likelihoods typically needed for loss calculation are automatically calculated whenever weights are sampled, aggregated, and returned once again by the outermost `VIModule`.

 # Core design and features